Helen Niña Tappan Loeblich: Publications

-With her husband, Tappan Loeblich is the author of two major works on foraminiferal classification, two volumes in the Treatise on Invertebrate Paleontology Part C. Protista 2 (Sarcodina, Chiefly "Thecamoebians" and Foraminiferida), Volumes 1 and 2 (1964) by USGS and the University of Kansas and their two-volume work, Foraminiferal Genera and Their Classification, published in 1988 by Springer.
-The Treatise classified foraminifera genera by the morphology of their external tests or shells, and Foraminiferal Genera revised and refined the classification of forams by adding test internal characteristics and reviewing type specimens.
+Tappan Loeblich, in collaboration with her husband, made significant contributions to the field of paleontology by authoring and co-authoring multiple articles in the Journal of Paleontology.
+Among their noteworthy publications, the 1941 article titled "New Arenaceous Foraminifera from the Woodbine Sand of Northern Texas” stands out as a seminal work.
+This article provides a comprehensive analysis of a recently unearthed clay formation and the diverse array of species it contains.

+In 1980 Tappan Loeblich published a book titled The Paleobiology of Plant Protists.
+The book discusses Loeblich's study of plant-like organisms known as Protists.
+The book delves into the fossil record of plant protists, with the book providing valuable insight into ancient environments, climate change, and the evolution of Earth through the fossilized remains of ancient protists.

+The 1984 publication Suprageneric Classification of the Foraminiferida (Protozoa) refines the classification system Foraminiferida, by updating the analysis based on internal cellular structure and the influences they impact on their environment.
+The work was later refined by Tappan Loeblichs joint publication with her husband, Foraminiferal Genera and Their Classification.

 Awards

 Tappan Loeblich received the Paleontological Society Medal in 1983, the Woman of the Year Award in Natural Science from the Palm Springs Desert Museum in 1987, the Raymond C. Moore Medal for “Excellence in Paleontology” in 1984, and the 1982 Woman of Science Award from the UCLA Medical Center Auxiliary.

 Tappan Loeblich also worked on numerous editorial and society boards.
 She published a total of 272 scientific papers or books mainly with her husband.
 One of their most notable works was their 1957 paper “Correlation of the Gulf and Atlantic Coastal Plain Paleocene and lower Eocene formations by means of planktonic Foraminifera” which won the Best Paper Award in the Journal of Paleontology.
 Her book, “The Paleobiology of Plant Protists” (1980), was also voted “the best non-fiction book” for that year.